GrantMeStrength/KIM1/README.md

 An updated PDF manual that is baked into the [Virtual 6502 iOS](https://appstoreconnect.apple.com/apps/1548356829/appstore/info#:~:text=Additional%20Information-,View,-on%20App%20Store) currently on the App Store.
 It is impossible to refer to the manual while using the app, so you might want to download it from here.
 The filename is ```Manual-for-app.pdf```.

+I also released a TestFlight update to the app which does several things:

+* Fixes a display issue on iOS 15 devices (lines on the terminal display)

+* Supports pasting in "paper tape" format code.
+This makes it possible to load programs into the KIM from Internet archives etc.

+I am also toying with the idea of adding a proper 6502 assembler.
+Writing an assembler would be a fun challenge.